 - Add in the garlic and lemongrass and toast it until it is golden brown (approx. 1-2 minutes)

-- Once the garlic and lemongrass has been toasted, add in the soy and honey and let it simmer for 5-6 minutes.
+- Once the garlic and lemongrass has been toasted, add in ¼ cup soy sauce and ¼ cup + 2 tablespoon honey, and let it simmer for 5-6 minutes.
 Remove from heat and set it aside to cool, it will turn syrupy once it has cooled.

 - Do a taste test.
 If it is too salty, mix 1-2 tablespoons of honey into it and adjust it to the right amount of sweetness for you.